mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: But you're still saying that that's dualistic enlightenment, and so that's unnecessary.

 **Katagiri**: I think so.
-What [is it], real enlightenment?
+What is it, real enlightenment?
 Real enlightenment is not before experience of enlightenment or after experience of enlightenment.
 Real enlightenment itself is – well, nothing to say.
 Nothing to show.

+*[there is a pause of several seconds]*

-*[he sighs]* I'm sorry.
+*[He sighs.]* I'm sorry.

 ##### 1:32:00